w0lfschild/iTunesPlus/README.md

 # Information:

 - Designed for macOS 10.9+
-- Designed for iTunes 10.0+
+- Designed for iTunes 10.0+ and Music 1.0+
-- iTunesPlus is a [mySIMBL](https://github.com/w0lfschild/mySIMBL) plugin that adds some features to iTunes
+- iTunesPlus is a [MacForge](https://github.com/w0lfschild/MacForge) plugin that adds some features to iTunes and Music
     - Change the dock icon to the now playing track art
         - None
         - Square